COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/readme.md

 We're working on this page!
 Come back soon for complete step-by-step assembly instructions.

 # How to assemble a DIY Open Water Level Sensor with a PVC enclosure
+See:
+- BOM, for bills of materials / lists of parts
+- Datasheets, for manufacturer datasheets
+- Enclosure and Assembly, for 3D print files

 # Assembling the chassis
 Parts: